Agenda

 SLH

-The Security of Sound: Mastering Public Speaking to Influence Leadership and Drive Change
+The Security of Sound: Mastering Public Speaking to Influence Leadership and Drive ChangeExpired

 In the security industry, technical brilliance is often the baseline, but effective communication is the ceiling.
-Many women in security struggle to have their voices heard in boardrooms or on global stages, not due to a lack of expertise, but a lack of “”vocal authority”” and storytelling tools.
+Many women in security struggle to have their voices heard in boardrooms or on global stages, due not to a lack of expertise, but a lack of “vocal authority” and storytelling tools.
 Led by a global security leader who

 Tuesday, June 16, 2026